 Honey Bee Swarms

-If however the honey bees are clustered up around some feature of your property and the number of bees appears to be reducing without you seeing them flying off then you need to act as quickly as possible, giving somebody like us a call.
-The quicker you contact us the better, because the longer a swarm is in your property the harder it is to get it out, and consequently the more expensive it is to get it out.
+If the honey bees are clustered up around some feature of your property and the number of bees appears to be reducing without you seeing them flying off then you need to act as quickly as possible, giving somebody like us a call.
+The quicker you contact us the better, because the longer a honey bee swarm is in your property the harder it is to get it out, and consequently the more expensive it is to get it out.

 Swarms are a normal part of a honey bee colonies life, it is a process that is planned and organised by the bees ahead of time.
 Because it’s an organised event the bees are very calm; they have a plan, and they know what they’re doing.They’re not angry or upset.
 Instead they are congregating and searching for a new home.

-A swarm is how honey bees reproduce, they are house hunting, they have no wish or interest in stinging or hurting anyone!
+So a honey bee swarm is how honey bees reproduce, they are house hunting, they have no wish or interest in stinging or hurting anyone!

 The old queen will leave the hive, taking about half the bees with her.
 She’ll fly to a spot not too far away and the bees will gather around her, forming a cluster.
 Often they will hang from a tree branch.